 InfoTracer.com is not a consumer reporting agency as defined by the Fair Credit Reporting Act, and does not assemble or evaluate information for the purpose of supplying consumer reports.
 You understand that you may not use information provided by InfoTracer.com for any purpose under the FCRA, including to make determinations regarding an individual's eligibility for personal credit, insurance, employment, or for tenant screening.
 You understand that license plate and VIN searches are only available for a purpose authorized by the Driver's Privacy Protection Act of 1994 (DPPA).

-The Virginia State Police handle background checks for the state.
-They have a few different options.
+Virginia State Police background checks have a few different options.
 The first is for the general public using form SP-167, and it is available both online or print version for mailing.
 Only individuals, the general public and private companies can use this form.
 This form allows anyone to receive a copy of someone else’s VA background report.
 The form must be signed and notarized before submission.
 Form SP-230 is for authorized agencies only and may be submitted without notarization.
 Some examples of authorized agencies are: “Domestic/ International Adoptions & Foster Care Agencies, Hospital Pharmacy Employees, Adult Home Care Facilities, Licensed Homes for Adults, District Homes for Adults., Adult Day Care Centers, Licensed Child Care Centers, Unlicensed Child Care Centers, Cities/Counties Under a Duly Enacted Ordinance, "

 The fee for each state-level name search is $13.75 and then an additional $13.25 for federal records.